 While the San Francisco Bay was the focal point of our room, the Beautyrest Black mattress came in a close second.
 As a lodging editor, I’ve slept in a lot of hotel beds with poor-quality mattresses; this mattress was top-notch.
 Both my husband and I commented on the quality of our sleep the next morning.
 Speaking of the next morning, it was time to eat again.

 If you are loyal to the InterContinental hotel brand, you may have earned the honor of access to the club lounge on the 6th floor.
 If not, no worries, for $60 you can buy your way in.
 This perk is worth it for afternoon soup, evening hors d’ oeuvres and cocktails, late-night desserts and liquors, and a really good champagne breakfast in the morning.
 They call it a continental buffet, but there’s creamy scrambled eggs, copious amounts of bacon, smoked salmon, meats and cheeses, and fresh fruit, in addition to yogurt parfaits, oatmeal, and fresh pastries.

 After dining to your heart’s delight, you’ll feel better if you walk from the club lounge to the fitness center or the indoor heated pool.

-Standard room rates start at $189 while the corner king room rents for $250 to $400 per night.
+Standard room rates at Intercontinental San Francisco start at $189 while the corner king room rents for $250 to $400 per night.
 Parking is available for an additional charge.
-Make your reservation through the IHG website, or through a booking site like Expedia or Priceline.
+Make your reservation through the IHG website, or through a booking site like Expedia.

 Hotel review and photography supplied by travel destination expert Nancy D. Brown.
 She received a complimentary stay for review purposes, however all opinions are her own.